OSGP/Documentation/chapter4/section5.md

 ### 4.5.3 Guidelines for new documentation

+- The master branch is only used by major OSGP releases
 - Don't commit directly to the development branch, please do a pull request.
 - We use the American spelling
 - Please follow the used chapter and section numbering and apply it in your commits as well
 - Currently we do not use image numbering, since it is too much of a hassle to keep it up-to-date.
 If you have a smart idea to do this, let us know!
+- Give your (sub) document a relevant name or section with number
+- Update SUMMARY.md is needed

 ### 4.5.4 Documentation inspiration